threefoldtech/info_grid/src/documentation/dashboard/solutions/static_website.md

 ![ ](./img/solutions_staticwebsite.png)

-- Enter an instance name.
+- Enter an instance name

-- Enter a Github repository url that needs to be clonned
+- Enter a GitHub repository URL that needs to be cloned

-- Enter the title for the clonned repository
+- Enter the title for the cloned repository

 - Select a capacity package: